Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Treatment Effects

 The brightening and shift to a diffuse morphology observed in Sample D were unexpected since oxygen plasma treatments are typically used as a cleaning procedure \cite{Griffiths2010QuantificationCleaning,Hugenschmidt2022Electron-Beam-InducedMitigation,Mitchell2015ContaminationMicroscopy}.
 However, these changes could be attributed to damage from etching or oxygen implantation.
-AFM measurements revealed that the sample is indeed etched (Table \TabThickness), and structural changes are also apparent in the TEM image for Sample B (Fig.~\ref{fig:fig4}a-d).
-This damage from oxygen irradiation could increase the background brightness similarly to electron irradiation in the TEM.
-Although, the effects differ in that oxygen irradiation primarily affects the material’s surface, whereas electron irradiation can impact the bulk \cite{Vogl2019AtomicNitride}.
-The majority of reports only show oxygen irradiation followed by annealing, as it has been suggested that both treatments are necessary for stable emitter formation \cite{Fischer2021}.
-Another possible explanation for the increase in brightness is that oxygen ions are being implanted during the irradiation process.
-Previous studies have shown that oxygen implantation can alter the optical properties of hBN, including a shift to a diffuse morphology \cite{Mendelson2021}.
+AFM measurements revealed that the sample is thinned (Table \TabThickness), and the treatment is the same as for Sample B, for which obvious evidence of etching was observed in TEM (Fig.~\ref{fig:fig4}a-d).
+Potentially, damage from oxygen plasma treatment could increase the background brightness similarly to electron irradiation in the TEM.
+The effects differ, however, in that oxygen plasma primarily affects the material’s surface, whereas electron irradiation can impact the bulk \cite{Vogl2019AtomicNitride}.
+The majority of reports only consider oxygen plasma treatment followed by annealing, as it has been suggested that both treatments are necessary for stable emitter formation \cite{Fischer2021}.
+Another possible explanation for the increase in brightness is that oxygen ions are implanted during the irradiation process, changing hBN's chemical composition.
+Previous studies have shown that oxygen ion implantation can alter the optical properties of hBN, including a shift to a diffuse morphology \cite{Mendelson2021}.

-Sample D exhibited the greatest increase in brightness observed for this experiment, with other samples showing less pronounced changes, thus the treatment does not affect all samples equally.
-While the majority of samples treated the same way showed an increase in background brightness, there were cases of the background remaining unchanged, including Sample B (Fig.~\FigPLBC a,c).
-Regardless of a change in brightness, samples consistently exhibited a shift to diffuse emission.
-When using a lower flow rate for a longer time, a decrease or no change in background was the typical result (Fig.~\FigPLSampleF).
-This significant difference highlights the effect's dependence on treatment recipe, allowing for optimization to achieve the desired outcome.
+The Supporting Information includes further examples of changes in PL following oxygen plasma treatment of other samples (Fig.~\FigPLBC--\FigPLSampleF).
+The samples consistently exhibited a shift to diffuse emission, however the changes in brightness were less consistent, indicating that the treatment does not affect all samples equally.
+Sample D exhibited the greatest increase in brightness.
+When using a lower oxygen flow rate for a longer time, we observed negligible changes to the PL characteristics (Fig.~\FigPLSampleF) and less thinning in AFM (Fig.~\FigThickness).
+These observations highlight the future potential to tune the treatment recipe as required to achieve a desired outcome.